chriselrod/LinearSolve.jl/docs/src/solvers/solvers.md

 more precision is necessary, `QRFactorization()` and `SVDFactorization()` are the best choices, with SVD being the slowest but most precise.

-For efficiency, `RFLUFactorization` is the fastest for dense LU-factorizations until around 150x150 matrices, though this can be dependent on the exact details of the hardware.
-After this point, `MKLLUFactorization` is usually faster on most hardware.
+`MKLLUFactorization` is usually fastest on most hardware.
 Note that on Mac computers that `AppleAccelerateLUFactorization` is generally always the fastest. `LUFactorization` will use your base system BLAS which can be fast or slow depending on the hardware configuration.
 `SimpleLUFactorization` will be fast only on very small matrices but can cut down on compile times.